General Manager TV One

 Rice is a Class 8 alumnus of Women in Cable Telecommunications’ (WICT) prestigious Betsy Magness Leadership Institute, graduate of WICT’s Senior Executive Summit program at Stanford University, and a proud Class 11 alumnus of the National Association for Multi-ethnicity in Communications’ Executive Leadership Develop Program.

-Since 2011 Rice has served on WICT’s National Board of Directors in various roles, including a previous term on the executive committee as Governance Chair, as well as her current post as Chair of Fund Development.
+Since 2011 Rice has served on WICT’s National Board of Directors in various roles, including a previous term on the executive committee as Governance Chair, Chair of Fund Development, and her current role as Chapter Development Committee Chair.
 She has served on NAMIC’s National Board of Directors since 2008, having served as Board Chair from 2014 – 2017.
 Rice is also actively involved on the Boards of several local civic, community and charitable organizations, including Girls Inc., District of Columbia and United Way, Nation’s Capital.
 She currently resides in Bowie, Md., with her husband James and their two children, Sydney and Myles.